dannyjackson/Genomics-Main/B_Phylogenetics/msmc/msmc_README.md

 **Running MSMC**

 Once you've generated your input files, you can run MSMC using `msmc_3_runMSMC.sh`.
 This script supports both single and multi-individual runs.
 When doing so, keep in mind that MSMC can run across multiple CPUs.
 Be sure to edit the `$THREADS` parameter as needed.
-Note that the amount of CPUs needed for an optimally efficient run usually matches the amount of chromosomes your organism has.
+The amount of CPUs needed for an optimally efficient run usually matches the amount of chromosomes your organism has.

-**NOTE:** Lines 104-106 of `msmc_3_runMSMC.sh` are using to define the haplotype indices being analyzed.
-It is hard-coded to input all possible haplotype pairs into MSMC.
-Edit a copy of the the script if you wish to change this.
+*NOTE on Haplotype Indices:* For single individual runs (on diploid organisms), you should only use two indices (usually 0,1).
+For multi-individual runs, MSMC is designed for up to 12 haplotypes (6 diploid individuals) and cannot handle more than this.
+Therefore, if you have more than 6 individuals in your population, you will need to select a subset of 12 haplotypes to run.

 **Generating Bootstrap Outputs**

 `msmc_4_generate_bootstraps.sh` will create 20 bootstrapped sets of input files for a given individual or population.
 It will then call `msmc_4_run_bootstraps.sh` to start running MSMC on each bootstrapped input in separate batch jobs.
 Note that ``msmc_4_run_bootstraps.sh` can be easily edited to run on its own (useful if you already have generated bootstrapped sets and don't wish to waste resources regenerating them).

 **Plotting Outputs**

 Use `msmc_5_plotmsmc.r` to plot your outputs locally in RStudio.
 (The MSMC output files are small and it can useful to tweak plot parameters on the fly in RStudio; however, a version of the plotting script that generates some predefined plots may be created in the future)

 ===========================================
 # Additional Notes

-**NOTE:** This workflow is a modified form of Jessi Rick's pipeline (found here: https://github.com/jessicarick/msmc2_scripts/).
+- This workflow is a modified form of Jessi Rick's pipeline (found here: https://github.com/jessicarick/msmc2_scripts/).
 Her documentation is very well done and can be an additional resource.

 ===========================================

 # TO-DO:

--Integrate input generation scripts better into GenMain workflow -R Plotting should allow for running on HPC
+-Integrate input generation scripts into GenMain workflow

+-R Plotting should allow for running on HPC

+- Perform general final tests on all scripts